A subgeometric convergence formula for finite-level M/G/1-type Markov chains: via a block-decomposition-friendly solution for the Poisson equation of deviation matrix: Introduction

 \section{Introduction}

-This paper considers finite-level M/G/1-type Markov chains, which belong to a special class of upper block-Hessenberg Markov chains.
-Finite-level M/G/1-type Markov chains appear in the analysis of finite semi-Markovian queues (see, e.g.,~\cite{Baio94a,Baio93b,Cuyt03,Herr01}).
-Except for a few special cases~\cite{Akar98, KimBara16}, the stationary distribution in finite-level M/G/1-type Markov chains does not have any simple and analytical expression.
-Hence, several researchers have derived approximate and/or asymptotic formulae for the stationary distribution in finite-level M/G/1-type Markov chains and related ones, such as finite-level GI/M/1-type Markov chains and finite-level quasi-birth-and-death processes (QBDs).
+Finite-level M/G/1-type Markov chains are used for the stationary analysis of finite semi-Markovian queues (see, e.g., \cite{Baio94a,Baio93b,Cuyt03,Herr01}).
+However, it is not easy to derive a simple and analytical expression of the stationary distribution in finite-level M/G/1-type Markov chains, except for a few special cases such that the matrix generating functions of level increments are rational \cite{Akar98, KimBara16}.

-Miyazawa~et~al.~\cite{Miya07} present an asymptotic formula for the stationary probability of a finite-level QBD being in the maximum level.
-The asymptotic formula is used to investigate the asymptotic behavior of the loss probability of a MAP/MSP/$c$/$K+c$ queue.
-J.~Kim and B.~Kim~\cite{KimJeon07} extend the asymptotic formula in \cite{Miya07} to the finite-level GI/M/1-type Markov chain.
-Ishizaki and Takine~\cite{Ishi99a} consider a special finite-level M/G/1-type Markov chain with level-decreasing jumps governed by a block matrix of rank one, and they show a direct relation of such a chain to its infinite-level limit.
-Baiocchi~\cite{Baio94a} derives a geometric asymptotic formula for the loss probability of a MAP/G/1/$K$ queue, through the asymptotic analysis of a finite-level M/G/1-type Markov chain with light-tailed level increments.
-Liu and Zhao \cite{LiuYuan13} present power-law asymptotic formulas for the loss probability of an M/G/1/$N$ queue with vacations, where the embedded queue length process is a special finite-level M/G/1-type Markov chain with a single background state.
+There are related studies on the asymptotics of finite-level quasi-birth-and-death processes (QBDs) and finite-level GI/M/1-type Markov chains in taking the infinite-level limit, that is, in letting the upper boundary level go to infinity.
+As is well known, the QBD is a special case of the finite-level GI/M/1-type Markov chain as well as the finite-level M/G/1-type Markov chain.
+Miyazawa~et~al.~\cite{Miya07} presented an asymptotic formula for the stationary probability of a finite-level QBD being in the upper boundary level.
+The asymptotic formula is used to investigate the asymptotic behavior of the loss probability in a MAP/MSP/$c$/$K+c$ queue.
+J.~Kim and B.~Kim~\cite{KimJeon07} extended the asymptotic formula in \cite{Miya07} to the finite-level GI/M/1-type Markov chain.

+Some researchers have studied the infinite-level limit of finite-level M/G/1-type Markov chains, focusing on the asymptotics of the loss probability in finite M/G/1-type queues, such as queues with Markovian arrival processes.
+Ishizaki and Takine~\cite{Ishi99a} established a direct relationship between the respective stationary distributions of a special finite-level M/G/1-type chain and its infinite-level-limit chain (the corresponding infinite-level M/G/1-type chain).
+Using the direct relationship, the authors obtained the loss probability in a finite M/G/1-type queue with geometrically distributed off-periods.
+Baiocchi~\cite{Baio94a} derived a geometric asymptotic formula for the loss probability in a MAP/G/1/$K$ queue through the asymptotic analysis of a finite-level M/G/1-type Markov chain with light-tailed level increments.
+Liu and Zhao \cite{LiuYuan13} presented power-law asymptotic formulas for the loss probability in an M/G/1/$N$ queue with vacations, where the embedded queue length process is a special finite-level M/G/1-type Markov chain with a single background state.